qfma/shogun-wiki/SWIG-issues.md

 *Note:* I believe that these SWIG ignores should *not* be in a separate file (currently ```modshogun_ignores```).
 It's way harder to maintain.
 Doing those in the interface classes makes it very easy to get a feeling for where its forgotten, etc.

+## Further improvements
+We can remove methods from SWIG.
+However, at some point, due to the sheer number of classes added to Shogun, we are likely to break memory bounds -- all SWIG output is put into a single file.
+This opens another door to deal with the problem.
+Shogun could be split into multiple modules (say core-framework and algorithms, where algorithms could be partitioned into more parts), which could be translated through SWIG seperately.
+This allows to scale the number of exposed classes much even further.

+## Appendix
 ###Comparing peaks of memory used by a process group

 [Source](https://gist.github.com/netj/526585) (retrieved 26th October, 2014).